Worshippers Way: Names

-The Worshippers route has been given numerous names and variants of names, such as "Worshipper's Way", "Worshipers' Way", "Worshippers' Path", etcetera.
+The Worshippers route has been given numerous names, such as "Worshipper's Way", "Worshipers' Way", "Worshippers' Path", etcetera.
 Before the Israeli High Court the route was called "prayers' path" and "Worshippers' Way".

-An alley which parallels the western part of the route, and used by settlers on foot, is called by them Simtat Erez.
+An alley running parallel to the western part of the route is used by settlers on foot, who call it "Simtat Erez."

 Background

-Kiryat Arba is an Israeli settlement at the outskirts of Hebron, just outside the eastern municipality border.
-It is located close to the Cave of the Patriarchs, and six Jewish settlements south of the Old City of Hebron.
-Kiryat Arba has more than 7,500 residents, while the settlements in Hebron as of 2005 house some 600 settlers, secured by about 1,500 soldiers.
+Kiryat Arba is an Israeli settlement on the outskirts of Hebron, just outside the eastern municipality border.
+It is located close to the Cave of the Patriarchs and six Jewish settlements south of the Old City of Hebron.
+Kiryat Arba has more than 7,500 residents, while as of 2005, the settlements in Hebron housed some 600 settlers, secured by about 1,500 soldiers.
 Kiryat Arba was built at the edge of the area which the 1967 Allon Plan envisioned as being annexed to Israel, while Hebron itself would be part of an enclave with Palestinian self-rule.

 Originally, the settlers used a route running from the northern entrance via Al-Shuhada Street (which was closed to Palestinians) to the Cave of the Patriarchs.
 This road, connecting all the Jewish locations in Hebron, is known by Israelis as "Tzir Zion Road", or "Route of Zion", and was closed to Palestinian traffic in 2001, after two Israeli settlers were killed.
 In August 2009, the route was reopened to 80 local Palestinian families.

 Following an ambush near Kiryat Arba in 2002, in which 12 Israeli soldiers and security guards were killed, Israel wanted to build a road directly connecting the southern gate of Kiryat Arba with the Cave.